pccprint/search4all/README.md

 - Shareable, cached search results

 ## Setup Search Engine API
-There are two default supported search engines: Bing and Google.
+There are three default supported search engines: Bing、Google，and you can also use my own search1api service, it supports Google、Bing、Duckduckgo search

+### Search1API
+Search1API is a versatile search aggregation service that enables you to perform searches across Google, Bing, and DuckDuckGo, and also retrieve clear content from URLs.[this link]( https://docs.search2ai.online/introduction)

 ### Bing Search
 To use the Bing Web Search API, please visit [this link](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) to obtain your Bing subscription key.